charlesportwoodii/yii2-api/docs/README.md

 - Redis Server
 - MySQL
 - Disque
-- MailCatcher
+- MailHog

-> Note, SQLite and PostgreSQL support is coming soon.

-> Disque and MailCatcher Docker containers can be pulled from the provided `Vagrantfile`.
+> Disque and MailCatcher Docker containers can be pulled from the provided `Vagrantfile`, or `Docker`

 ### Configuring